Hrle97/nvim.cmake_file_api/README.md

   cmake.configure -- use vim.fn.system or vim.loop.spawn or io.popen ...
 )

--- read data from the reply index here!
+ -- read data from the reply index here
 ```

 ## Documentation